 Extreme weather conditions of the Texas State are one of the major causes of regular vehicle breakdowns.
 Summer heat, according to the Texas Department of Insurance, in 2016 caused around 13,390 vehicle fires in the state needing an emergency towing service.
 The highest spike in incidents was recorded in the summer months.
-A lot of people experience car troubles during the scorching hot weather.
+A lot of people experience car troubles during the scorching hot weather, but you wouldn’t want to face a breakdown on some of the most dangerous roads in Texas.
 The peak summertime has its destructive effect on automobile life, affecting its critical components like tires, engine, brakes, and fluids.

 Most vehicles are prone to overheating and many other critical issues in the hot summer months.
 The blistering heat not only has adverse health effects on humans but also puts pressure on your vehicles.
 While for most of the nation, summertime means vacations and travel.
 You need to be attentive because heat can wreak havoc on a car and its normal operations.
 You should keep these important items in your car during the scorching hot Texas summer.
 To be sure that you’ll get the help when you need the best car towing service near me.
 You should rely on the best towing and roadside assistance company in North Texas – Flag towing.